Bistros, Brasseries, Haute Cuisine - Where to Savor the Best French Cooking

-So check out the choices below, organized by neighborhood, and sample Boston's best French restaurants for a taste of France with a New England twist.
+So check out the choices below and sample Boston's best French restaurants for a taste of France with a New England twist.

 Mistral's lushly romantic interior combines with great French food and wine to make it a top choice for special occasions - and any other time when you want to splurge on fine dining.